Putin yet to seal gas deal on China visit, wins support on Ukraine

 CHINA "HAS UPPER HAND"

-Expectations had run high that Putin's China visit would provide the setting for both parties to ink a contract under which state-owned Gazprom (GAZP.MM) would supply China National Petroleum Corp (CNPC)CNPET.UL with 38 billion cubic meters (bcm) of natural gas a year for 30 years.
+Expectations had run high that Putin's China visit would provide the setting for both parties to ink a contract under which state-owned Gazprom would supply China National Petroleum Corp (CNPC)[CNPET.UL] with 38 billion cubic meters (bcm) of natural gas a year for 30 years.

 After more than a decade of false starts, there has been a convergence of interests as European countries look to reduce dependency on Russian natural gas supplies amid the Ukraine crisis and Beijing seeks to switch from coal to cleaner fuels.